Moderna seeks to be 1st with COVID shots for littlest kids

-Moderna on Thursday asked U.S. regulators to authorize low doses of its COVID-19 vaccine for children younger than 6, a long-awaited move toward potentially opening shots for millions of tots by summer.
+Moderna is seeking to be the first to offer COVID-19 vaccine for the youngest American children, as it asked the Food and Drug Administration Thursday to clear low-dose shots for babies, toddlers and preschoolers.

-Frustrated families are waiting impatiently for a chance to protect the nation's littlest kids as all around them people shed masks and other public health precautions -- even though highly contagious coronavirus mutants continue to spread.
-Already about three-quarters of children of all ages show signs they've been infected at some point during the pandemic.
+Frustrated families, including those in Clark and Champaign counties, have been waiting impatiently for a chance to protect the nation’s littlest kids as all around them people shed masks and other public health precautions — even though highly contagious coronavirus mutants continue to spread.
+Already about three-quarters of children of all ages show signs they’ve been infected at some point during the pandemic.

+“We have had many requests from parents wanting the Moderna COVID-19 vaccine to protect their children under the age of six, and we’re excited to be able to fulfill those requests,” said Clark County health commissioner Charles Patterson.
+“We’re also happy the CDC and FDA waited for the authorization until all the data could be properly vetted.”

 “There is an important unmet medical need here with these youngest kids,” Dr. Paul Burton, Moderna’s chief medical officer, told The Associated Press.
 Two kid-size shots “will safely protect them.
 I think it is likely that over time they will need additional doses.
 But we’re working on that.”